viodotcom/data-engineer-assignment/README.md

 $ curl "https://api.open-meteo.com/v1/forecast?latitude=52.370216&longitude=4.895168&hourly=temperature_2m"
 ````

-The response contains the hourly predictions of the selected variables in an array, as shown below (truncated for readibility):
+The response contains the hourly predictions of the selected variables in an array, as shown below (truncated for readability):

 ```json
 {